George Carey among clergy facing possible disciplinary action over Makin report

 The Makin report concluded Mrs Colman, associate minister at St Leonard’s Church in Oakley, near Basingstoke in Hampshire, was aware of Smyth’s abuse before being ordained and noted that she and her husband visited Smyth in Africa in the 1990s and funded the Smyths through a personal trust.

+Around a week after the Makin report was published, the Diocese of Winchester said Mrs Colman had been asked to “step back from all ministerial duties” and it confirmed this remains the case.

-The others name by the NST are Bishop Paul Butler, Reverend Roger Combes, Reverend Andrew Cornes, Reverend Tim Hastie-Smith, Reverend Hugh Palmer, Reverend Paul Perkin, Reverend Nick Stott and Reverend John Woolmer.
+The others named by the NST are the retired former Bishop of Durham Paul Butler, Reverend Roger Combes, Reverend Andrew Cornes, Reverend Tim Hastie-Smith, Reverend Hugh Palmer, Reverend Paul Perkin, Reverend Nick Stott and Reverend John Woolmer.

+Mr Cornes is understood to have voluntarily stepped back from ministry pending the outcome of the process, and confirmed he will not be participating in the Crown Nominations Commission (CNC) – the committee deciding on the next Archbishop of Canterbury.

 The NST said in all cases it would be asking for permission of the President of the Tribunals to bring a clergy discipline measure (CDM) “out of time” – as currently there is a 12-month time limit on cases being brought.